zyellowhorse/golang-cli-playbook/task/module2.md

 Run the command `go help fmt` and examine the provided information.

-What command do we use to achieve the same result with that in Task 1?
-This time we use `go fmt`.

 Write the complete command to format the provided `module2_code.go` file.